 How does an arrow fly?
-Everyone at Firenock learned basically immediately that that is truly the million dollar question.
-For whether you’re a recreational or competitive archer, how your arrow flies, or more specifically, how to ensure your arrow flies where you want it to, is what matters the most.
-And while the list of factors that that perfect flight depends on is quite long, this page should clarify the most important ones.
+We at Firenock believe that this is the million dollar question.
+Whether you’re a recreational or competitive archer, how your arrow flies, or more specifically, how to ensure your arrow flies where you want it to, is what matters the most.
+Below, we've broken down some essential factors about arrow flight—AeroFlight.

-The factor that matters the most before launch is something called the null point or “node”.
-The node of an arrow is the unique point where no vertical or horizontal (axes shown in green above) movement occurs at initial launch.
+The factor that matters the most before launch is something called the null point or “node.”
+The node of an arrow is the unique point (red dot) where no vertical or horizontal (line in green) movement occurs at initial launch.
 But how do you find it, why should you find it, and what do you do with it after you find it?

-- Loosely hold a complete arrow by its nock end and knock it on a hard surface from a few inches from the front of the shaft until you hear a solid shift in tone.
+1. Loosely hold a complete arrow by its nock end and knock it on a hard surface from a few inches away until you hear a solid shift in tone.
 The arrow should also not bounce when the node is located.

-3. To take full advantage of your arrow’s inherited null point, use it when turning your archery set-up today.
+3. To take full advantage of your arrow’s inherited null point, use it when tuning your archery setup today.

 Consider this—your arrow oscillates during flight.
 And during this oscillation process, a lot of energy is lost.
-This is because the shot arrow, as any object with energy, needs to reach an equilibrium.
+This is because your shot arrow, as any object with energy, needs to reach an equilibrium.

-Pictured to the right, the ideal arrow motion scenario (and unfortunately the one most believe to always be the case) is a linear flex through a center point where the first and second dynamic bend are 180 degrees from one another.
+The ideal arrow motion scenario (and unfortunately the one most believe to always be the case) is a linear flex through a center point where the first (red dot) and second dynamic bend (blue dot) are 180 degrees from one another.
 This would result in the expense of the minimum amount of elastic energy lost.
-Further, even if it was to flex in a parabolic motion, the true center of the shaft would always be maintained.
+Further, even if it was to flex in a parabolic motion [0, right] the true center of the shaft would always be maintained.

-Unfortunately however, such a scenario is “ideal,” even a perfectly extruded aluminum arrow which homogeneous material and a linear spine would not move in this fashion.
+Unfortunately however, such a scenario is “ideal” and even a perfectly extruded aluminum arrow made with truly homogeneous material and a completely linear spine would not move in this fashion.
 To reach that “equilibrium,” an arrow, no matter how “perfect,” will sporadically flex and bend during flight.
 Exactly how sporadic that movement is during oscillation depends on how its three central resulting motions manifest and interact with one another.
 Note also that they all happen simultaneously.